-"Duty Officer" is an employee responsible for initiating and coordinating DENR's response to a fire incident.
+"Duty Officer" is an employee responsible for initiating and coordinating DEW's response to a fire incident.

-Employee" includes all persons permanently or temporarily employed by the Department of Environment and Natural Resources including those on a term or casual contract.
+"Employee" includes all persons permanently or temporarily employed by the Department of Environment and Natural Resources and/or the Regional Landscape Boards including those on a term or casual contract.

-"Employer" is the Department of Environment and Natural Resources (DENR).
+"Employer" is the Department of Environment and Natural Resources (DEW) and the Regional Landscape Boards.